JohnRTitor/nix-iso/README.md

 # NixOS ISO Configuration Repository

 This repository contains configuration files for building a custom NixOS ISO.
-The ISO is based on the `nixpkgs-unstable` repository and includes the latest Zen kernel with support for the latest filesystems, including `bcachefs`.
+The ISO is based on the `nixpkgs-unstable` repository and includes the latest Zen kernel with support for the latest filesystems, including `bcachefs`, `btrfs`, `ext4`.

+Two types of ISO can be built:-
+* Graphical
+* Minimal

+See different instructions below.

 ## Getting Started